Skip to main content

 In general, the IBDP's 7-point grading scale and requirement that students pass a certain number of subjects in order to earn the diploma may be seen as more holistic and well-rounded, as it takes into account a student's overall performance across a range of subjects.

-Length of programme and examinations
+Length of Programme and Examinations

 Both the IBDP and A Levels are full-time programmes that involve a significant amount of coursework, independent study, and exam preparation.
 The IBDP is a two-year programme that culminates in a series of assessments and exams at the end of the second year.
 A Levels, on the other hand, are typically completed in two years, but some students may choose to extend their studies to three years.
 A Levels also involve a series of examinations at the end of the programme.